GrahamDumpleton/mod_wsgi/docs/user-guides/access-control-mechanisms.rst

 'environ' dictionary because doing so would allow users to override the configuration specified in such a way from a '.htaccess' file.
 Configuration should as a result be placed into the script file itself.

-Configuration of group authorisation is the same whether Apache 2.0 or 2.2 is used.
-The feature is not available when using Apache 1.3.

 By default the group authorisation code is always executed in the context of the first interpreter created by Python, ie., '%{GLOBAL}', and always in